ArunMahur/Arun-KUSRP/README.md

 The following sequence of steps is generally followed:

--Add a test
+1.Add a test
--Run all tests and see if the new one fails
+2.Run all tests and see if the new one fails
--Write some code
+3.Write some code
--Run tests
+4.Run tests
--Refactor code
+5.Refactor code
--Repeat
+6.Repeat